mramshaw/DynamoDB/README.md

 [It will be assumed that what is required is a JSON-friendly NoSQL DBaaS that can auto-scale.]

-UPDATE: Wikipedia has an extrewmely good (if slightly out-of-date) summary of the alternatives: http://en.wikipedia.org/wiki/DBaaS
+Wikipedia has a good (if slightly out-of-date) summary of the alternatives: http://en.wikipedia.org/wiki/DBaaS

 > NoSQL databases are built to service heavy read/write loads and can scale up and down easily

-[It makes no mention of either AWS DocumentDB or Azure DocumentDB.]
+[The article makes no mention of either AWS DocumentDB or Azure DocumentDB.]

 #### AWS